M2007U/README/ReadMe.txt

 [ User Agreements ]

     these are all M2007U-made repositories, feel free to make changes to these classes to fit your needs.
-    By downloading and Including any library here in your creation, you agree that
+    By downloading and Including any library here in your creation, you agree and acknowledge that

     1. include a link to our website or GitHub profile page in your acknowledgments section in your project
     2. your project aims for Hippocratic Aims or Artistic Purposes.
-        - These Libraries are created for the greater good.
+        - These Libraries are created for the greater good and inspiration.
         - If you are caught using our creations for anti-Hippocratic Purposes, you will be added to our blacklist and do not have permission to use our creations
         - In other words, do not use our stuff to cause harm
     3. you are only allowed to use these repositories for personal projects or team projects